Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

-The following details accompany the indicated line numbers from Alg.~\ref{alg:lin-ch}: \begin{itemize} \item Input: The index permutation symmetries of $\b{T}$ determine $\b{P}_s$, which is used to construct the representation $\pi = \b{P}_s\rho\b{P}_s^T$ that acts on $V_s$.
-Eq.~\ref{eq:infer-cob} is solved for increasing values of $\ell$ to find a list of solutions $\{\b{S}_\pi^{(\ell_i)}\}$ with dimensions $\{\ell_i\}$ until the cumulative dimension of the solutions equals the dimension of $V_s$.
-Importantly, the rows of $\hat{\b{\Lambda}}$ should be made linearly independent so that $\b{E}$ is invertible (see App.~\ref{sec:inv-E}). \item Line 6: The number of columns of $\hat{\b{\Lambda}}$ is equal to the number of components of $\b{T}$ (That is, each row represents a constraint and is specified with respect to $V$, the space of all tensor components).
-To express the rows with respect to $V_s$, and thereby account for index permutation symmetries, the projector $\b{P}_s$ must act on the columns of $\hat{\b{\Lambda}}$, hence the transposition. \item Lines 11-15: $\operatorname{LeastSquares}(\b{A}^T, \b{B})$ denotes a batched least squares problem, in which a solution is sought for each column of $\b{B}$ independently.
-If the residual is zero for any of the columns, the spherical basis at order $\ell$ spans a space in which components of the linear constraints live.
+The following details accompany the indicated line numbers from Alg.~\ref{alg:lin-ch}: \begin{itemize} \item Input: The index permutation symmetries of $\tens{T}$ determine $\tens{P}_s$, which is used to construct the representation $\pi = \tens{P}_s\rho\tens{P}_s^{\mathrm{T}}$ that acts on $V_s$.
+Eq.~\ref{eq:infer-cob} is solved for increasing values of $\ell$ to find a list of solutions $\{\tens{S}_\pi^{(\ell_i)}\}$ with orders $\{\ell_i\}$ until the cumulative dimension of the solutions equals the dimension of $V_s$.
+Importantly, the rows of $\hat{\tgreek{\Lambda}}$ should be made linearly independent by pruning redundant constraints so that $\tens{E}$ is invertible (see App.~\ref{sec:inv-E}). \item Line 6: The number of columns of $\hat{\tgreek{\Lambda}}$ is equal to the number of components of $\tens{T}$ (Each row represents a constraint and is specified with respect to $V$, the space of all tensor components).
+To express the rows with respect to $V_s$, and thereby account for index permutation symmetries, the projector $\tens{P}_s$ must act on the columns of $\hat{\tgreek{\Lambda}}$, hence the transposition. \item Lines 11: $\operatorname{LeastSquares}\qty(\tens{A}^{\mathrm{T}}, \tens{B})$ denotes a batched least squares problem, in which a solution is sought for each column of $\tens{B}$ independently. \item Lines 12-16: If the least squares residual is zero (in practice, less than a small tolerance such as $\tau = 10^{-10}$) for a group of columns, the spherical bases at order $\ell$ span a space in which components of the linear constraints live.
+For each $\ell$ block, either no matching columns are found, or exactly $md$ are found.
 The solutions corresponding to zero-residual columns relate the spherical and constraint bases, providing the desired mapping needed to equate components. \end{itemize}